PyLadiesParis/Logo/README.md

 ## Let's have some fun with creating logo for Pyladies Paris !

+We are missing Pyladies logo so let's create one together :-D

+Want to get involved?
+You can either:
+1. send us your ideas on our slack channel:, or
+2. make a pull request here with your very own desing (in the end we will make a vote for which design to keep)

 Global Pyladies have official logos:

 1. geek logo:
 <img src="https://github.com/pyladies/pyladies-assets/blob/master/geek/png/pylady_geek_full_standard.png" width="200">

 2. logo:
 <img src="https://github.com/pyladies/pyladies-assets/blob/master/wordmark/png/pyladies_wordmark_standard_black.png" width="200">

-Based on either of those logos (or both) we would like to create Pyladies Paris logos.
-If you have ideas please share them with us!
+You can use either (or both) of those logos as your base

 Rules:

 - you can change the color or add any extras
 - you cannot change the size of the logo

-TODO: add PR? add list with ideas??
+you might also refer to: [global Pyladies repository](https://github.com/pyladies/pyladies-assets)

-Here are some ideas from other locations:
+Here are some ideas from other locations to get you started:

 <img src="https://github.com/pyladies/pyladies-assets/blob/master/locations/pyladies_amsterdam_logo.jpeg" width="60"><img src="https://github.com/pyladies/pyladies-assets/blob/master/locations/pyladies_australia_logo.png" width="60">
 <img src="https://github.com/pyladies/pyladies-assets/blob/master/locations/pyladies_salvador_logo.png" width="60">